Saunders Lewis: Early life

-John Saunders Lewis was born into a Welsh family living in Wallasey in the Wirral, Cheshire, in the north-west of England, on 15 October 1893.
+John Saunders Lewis was born into a Welsh-speaking family in Wallasey in the Wirral, Cheshire, in the north-west of England, on 15 October 1893.
 He was the second of three sons of Lodwig Lewis (1859–1933), a Calvinistic Methodist minister, and his wife Mary Margaret (née Thomas, 1862–1900).
-Lewis attended Liscard High School for Boys and went on to study English and French at Liverpool University.
+When he was only six years old, Lewis's mother died and his unmarried maternal "Aunt Ellen" (Ellen Elizabeth Thomas) moved into the manse and helped to raise him.